 What makes it different?
-Many things, all of which we will deal with later, but technically at least it is not only the only place that you can visit “visa free”, you can also freely exchange money (at black market rates), but also shop freely in one of the private markets.
+Many things, all of which we will cover here, but technically at least it is not only the only place that you can visit “visa free”, you can also freely exchange money (at black market rates), but also shop openly in one of the private markets.

 History of business in Rason

-Now whilst the SEZ element of the city could not exactly be called Hong Kong there have been some successes and there are a number of joint-ventures from casinos, fish processing plants, a Ukrainian restaurant and even a American gentleman that has a pig farm!
+Now whilst the SEZ element of the city could not exactly be called Hong Kong there have been some successes and there are a number of joint-ventures from casinos, fish processing plants, a Ukrainian restaurant and even an American that has a goat farm.

 Whilst less then 100,000 people currently live in Rason currently according to local planners they have big plans and want the city to expand to over 800,000 people in 10 years, inclusive of foreigners, although with sanctions as they are this might be a bit hard.

 What makes Rason so special?

 Ignoring the special part of the SEZ what makes Rason so special and the “other” North Korea?
 In short, Rason exists in a kind of similar way to Hong Kong and China (similar not the same).
 Rason is technically visa free (although you still need a travel permit) and regular North Koreans cannot travel freely between the North Korean “mainland” and Rason.